 Maintaining the virch, and all the many-fold alternate realities it had spawned, was going to take a vast amount of processing power.
 Pretty soon the number of different realities would exceed the capacity of the local medium, and 66-Daleth would be forced to suspend the scenario, at least until more resources could be allocated.
 Perhaps the virch would simply be shut down, and the bemused inhabitants liberated into the wider cybercosm that was vis homeworld.

 No, he decided, such a thing was impossible.
-That was just ordinary paranoia.
-Every entity in the universe feels that, as a great human thinker once observed in the deep and distant past, on a planet far away in space and time.
+That was just perfectly normal paranoia.
+Everyone in the Universe feels that (as a great human thinker once observed in the deep and distant past, on a planet far away in space and time).